liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/02-config-files/02-factory-configurations.markdown

     my.service.ServiceConfiguration-port9080.config

-To follow the CXF Endpoints example described above, if Liferay's developers had shipped an initial CXF Endpoint `.config` file with @product@, it would have been named:
+To follow the CXF Endpoints example described above, if Liferay's developers had shipped an initial CXF Endpoint `.config` file with @product@, it would have been named this:

     com.liferay.portal.remote.cxf.common.configuration.CXFEndpointPublisherConfiguration-default.config